lorainemg/type-inference/README.md

 }
 ```

-In this case, it is theoretically possible to infer that f and g must both return type Int, but given the complexity of handling type inference in more than one function at a time, it is not guaranteed that it will be possible to infer types in this case.
+In this case, it is theoretically possible to infer that `f` and `g` must both return type `Int`, but given the complexity of handling type inference in more than one function at a time, it is not guaranteed that it will be possible to infer types in this case.